 Supplements

-The causes of seizures in dogs and cats are diverse and can be divided into two main categories: intracerebral (within the brain) and extracerebral (outside the brain) causes.
+The causes of Seizures in dogs and cats are varied and can be divided into two main categories: intracerebral (in the brain) and extracerebral (outside the brain) causes.

 Symptoms

-- Loss of control over bladder and rectum
+- Loss of control over the bladder and rectum, drooling, uncontrolled urination/defecation possible

-In the postictal phase after the actual seizure, disorientation, temporary blindness, excessive thirst and hunger, exhaustion, or even aggressive behavior may occur.
-This phase can last minutes to days and is an important diagnostic indicator of a seizure having occurred.
+In the postictal phase after the actual seizure, disorientation, temporary Blindness, excessive thirst and Hunger, exhaustion, or even aggressive Behavioral changes can occur.
+This phase can last minutes to days and is an important diagnostic indicationIndication refers to a valid reason or rationale for using a specific treatment, medication, or medical procedure.
+It is based on the diagnosis and the patient's clinical condition. of a seizure that has occurred.

 First Aid

-- Protect your pet from injuries.
-Do not place it in an elevated position from where it could fall.
+- Protect your animal from injury.
+Do not place it on an elevated surface from which it could fall.
 Create space around the animal.

 - Remove other animals from the area of the seizing animal to prevent an attack.

-- Do not reach into the animal’s mouth.
+- Do not reach into the animal’s oralOral means "through the mouth" and refers to the intake of food, medication, or other substances through the mouth.
+In veterinary medicine, many treatments are administered orally. cavity.
 You could be bitten.
 Animals do not swallow their tongues!

-- If the seizures last longer than 3 minutes, try to cool your pet and present it to a veterinarian.
-Also, present it to a veterinarian in case of repeated seizures.
+- If the Seizures last longer than 3 minutes, try to cool your animal and take it to a veterinarian.
+Also, take it to a veterinarian if the Seizures are repeated.

-- Do not try to influence the animal.
-You cannot stop a seizure by startling, hitting, shouting, using water, or similar methods.
+- Do not influence the animal.
+You cannot end a seizure by Fright, hitting, screaming, water, or the like.

-- If a seizure has ended and your pet appears completely normal and alert, offer it a small portion of easily digestible, sugary food.
+- If a seizure is over and your animal seems completely normal and alert, offer it a small portion of easily digestible, sugary food.

-- Do not force anything into its mouth if it does not want to eat or drink.
+- Do not force it to drink anything if it does not want to eat or drink.

-In the postictal phase following the actual seizure, disorientation, temporary blindness, excessive thirst and hunger, exhaustion, or even aggressive behavior may occur.
-This phase can last from minutes to days and is an important diagnostic indicator of a seizure having occurred.
+In the postictal phase after the actual seizure, disorientation, temporary Blindness, excessive thirst and Hunger, exhaustion, or even aggressive Behavioral changes can occur.
+This phase can last minutes to days and is an important diagnostic indicationIndication refers to a valid reason or rationale for using a specific treatment, medication, or medical procedure.
+It is based on the diagnosis and the patient's clinical condition. of a seizure that has occurred.

 Diagnosis